amberscript/api-docs/source/index.html.md

 ### Uploading With `callbackUrl`

 1. When you make a request with a `callbackUrl`, we send the final status of your upload to this url.
-2. When processing is complete, this status is sent via a `POST` request.
+2. When processing is complete, this status is sent via a `POST` request (see Example A in right pane).
    - `status` can either be `DONE` or `ERROR`.
 3. Your `callbackUrl` endpoint should respond with any `2xx` if you successfully receive the status.